Technigo/project-news-site/README.md

 # News Site

 Pre-course project for the Technigo Web Developer Bootcamp.
-The assignment was to create a magazine/newspaper site using basic HTML and CSS.
+The assignment was to create a responsive magazine/newspaper site using basic HTML and CSS.
 Following was to be included: header, big news section, a grid of cards with other news and hover effects.
-Responsive design with specific views was to be included.

 ## The problem